Frontier Airlines pushes ahead, with some success, despite pandemic

 And at a time when business travelers are largely staying home, Frontier’s focus on leisure travelers may serve it well too, said Henry Harteveldt, president of San Francisco-based Atmosphere Research.

 Frontier started out serving destinations around the country from its base in Denver and is known for its distinctive planes with photos of wildlife on their tails.
 It has recast itself several times over the years, with its latest iteration as an ultra-low-cost carrier.
-Its fares are cheap, but customers pay additional fees for carry-on bags, WiFi or booking a ticket through a call center.
+Its fares are cheap, but customers pay additional fees for carry-on bags or booking a ticket through a call center.
+Frontier’s planes are not equipped with WiFi.
 Like other low-cost carriers — think Spirit and Allegiant — it isn’t necessarily known for customer service, but during the pandemic the carrier has been out front on health initiatives.

 It was among the first to require crew and passengers to wear masks and is the only U.S. carrier that does temperature checks of passengers before they board.
 Biffle acknowledges that there are doubts about the efficacy of such screening, but counters that it still offers nervous travelers some level of reassurance.

-Note: Correction: This article has been updated to reflect that the Orlando training center has opened.
-The article initially said it was being built.
-Also, it said that Frontier’s customers pay an additional fee for WiFi.
-Frontier’s planes do not offer WiFi.